dhanekom/dbmigrator/README.md

 - Send the up and down migration files to the migration_path (It is import to keep this folder up to date to ensure that migrations are executed in the correct order)
 - Upgrade the database structure by running the up migrations.
   <br><code>dbmigrator up</code><br>
   Note: You might want to send migration files that must not yet be run (e.g. if you want to send up and down migration files before updating the application(s) that uses your database).
-In this case you could upgrade to a specified migration version by running "dbmigrator upto [version]" or "dbmigrator goto [version]".
+In this case you could upgrade to a specified migration version by running "dbmigrator goto [version]".
-  <br>E.g. <code>dbmigrator upto 20221015_183738</code><br>
+  <br>E.g. <code>dbmigrator goto 20221015_183738</code><br>

 ## Examples